DamnWidget/SublimePySide/README.markdown

 * Open Qt Linguist from Sublime Text
 * Open TS files that we have already open in Sublime Text with Qt Linguist (it only works with TS or QM files)
+* Generate project (by Qt project file or by python sources) linguist TS files

 #### Other Tools